 Asynchronous methods of instruction include (but are not limited to) . . .

-List all asynchronous methods of instruction
+List all asynchronous methods of instruction.

 Synchronous methods of instruction include . . .

 List all the above asynchronous methods and add any additional methods specific to synchronous when students will interact with the instructor or classmates in real time, such as: